-Graduation requirements have been changed to meet new Texas Education Agency guidelines defined in House Bill - 5.
+Graduation Programs: Graduation requirements have been changed to meet new Texas Education Agency guidelines defined in House Bill 5.
 In school year 2013-2014, entering freshmen and beyond will be required to meet these new guidelines as part of their graduation plan.
-Please contact your student's counselor for any questions.
+Please see the Texas Education Agency's website or contact your student's counselor for any questions regarding graduation requirements.